 Housing market and quality of our housing stock.

 The most recent purchase may be the last rental I purchase in New Zealand for a while (in spite of my bank emphatically reaching out urging me to borrow again for yet another rental).
 And while Property as an asset class has so far been one of my best performing investments over the longer term, it all feels contrived / unreal and based off shaky fundamentals.

 And why are these things so blooming expensive anyway?
 Why have we commoditized these things to the point we have?
-Houses are supposed to be people to live in first and foremost, not instruments of rampant financial speculation.
-Given the obvious social harm this has caused.
-Why haven’t any politicians stepped up urging to correct this ludicrous state of affairs?
+Despite being a property investor, it is not lost on me houses are supposed to be for people to live in first and foremost, not instruments of rampant financial speculation.
+Given the obvious social damage property price speculation has caused inclusive of channeling money away from the productive economy, why haven’t any politicians stepped up urging to correct this ludicrous state of affairs?
+(Most politicians frankly couldn’t care less when I raised the issue with them during the last election cycle)

+Housing market and quality of our housing stock.